har-in-air/FT2232H_CODE_EXAMPLES/esp32_jtag/README.md

 sudo service udev restart
 ```

-Now you should only see one ttyUSB port when you plug in the FT2232HL adapter (for channel B serial port).
+Now you should only see one ttyUSB port (channel B serial port) when you plug in the FT2232HL adapter.

+### Platformio.ini modification

-### Add esp-prog debug and upload to platformio.ini in your project directory
+Add esp-prog 'debug_tool' and 'upload_tool' entries

-Example
+platformio.ini example

 ```
 [env:esp32_dev_module]